 8.F.1 Understand that a function is a rule that assigns to each input exactly one output.
 The graph of a function is the set of ordered pairs consisting of an input and the corresponding output.
-1 function of its side length is not linear because its graph contains the points (1,1), (2,4) and (3,9), which are not on a straight line.
+1

 8.F.2 Compare properties of two functions each represented in a different way (algebraically, graphically, numerically in tables, or by verbal descriptions).
 For example, given a linear function represented by a table of values and a linear function represented by an algebraic expression, determine which function has the greater rate of change.